 OCR will monitor the process of FRBP to ensure adequate time for completion of the investigation in the event that FRBP is unsuccessful.
-Where FRBP is unsuccessful, investigation must proceed to ensure completion in accordance with case processing procedures.
+Where FRBP is unsuccessful, investigation must proceed to ensure completion in accordance with applicable law and case processing procedures.